benzookapi/shopify-barebone-app-sample/docs/ARCHITECTURE.md

     Runtime-->>Surface: Render web components or perform target action
 ```

 Capabilities such as network access, Storefront API access, metafield access, and buyer-journey blocking must be declared in each extension's configuration.
-Browser or worker requests can trigger an `OPTIONS` preflight, which the server must answer before routing the actual request.
+Browser or Worker requests can trigger an `OPTIONS` preflight, which the server must answer before routing the actual request.
+Each placed extension block is an isolated runtime instance, so in-memory state and side effects must not assume one global singleton.

 ## Shopify Functions Runtime

 The management UI registers a Function and its configuration through the Admin API.
-Later, Shopify invokes the deployed Wasm module directly while evaluating a cart or checkout; the remote app server is not in that execution path.
+The Rust source is compiled to a WebAssembly (Wasm) module when the extension is built and deployed.
+Later, Shopify invokes that module directly while evaluating a cart or checkout; the remote app server is not in that execution path.

 ```mermaid
 sequenceDiagram